parasbansal/dynamic-html-using-templates/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the Apache License 2.0.
 Read more about it in the `LICENSE` file.

 ## Author